zanaaziz/newton-skill/README.md

 # Newton 1.0
 The first working edition of Newton with the capability of solving basic differentiation and logarithmic problems.
-In this version, Newton has the capability of solving simple differential and logarithmic problems.

 Differentiation Example: